 Social Security uses sophisticated computer screening to identify cases with a high probability of allowance for the Quick Disability Determinations initiative.

 If your impairment does not meet or equal a listing, then Social Security goes to Step 4.

 At the fourth step, Social Security considers its assessment of the abilities you still have even with your disabling conditions (your residual functional capacity) and your past relevant work.
 If you can still do your past relevant work, Social Security will find that you are not disabled.

 If you cannot do your past relevant work, Social Security proceeds to Step 5.

-(5) At the fifth and last step, Social Security will decide if you are able to adjust to other work.
+At the fifth and last step, Social Security will decide if you are able to adjust to other work.
 It will consider your medical conditions and your age, education, past work experience and any transferable skills you may have.
 If you cannot adjust to other work, your claim will be approved.
 If you can adjust to other work, your claim will be denied.